 In understanding your rights, as an employee, it is also important to understand your right to refuse certain requests or offers.
 For example, if your employer encourages you to use your own health insurance or offers you some incentive in an attempt to persuade you against filing a workers compensation claim, you have the right to say, no.

-Damages You Could Be Compensated for if You Were Injured at Work
+What Damages Am I Compensated for if I Get Injured at Work?

 Workers’ compensation in Georgia will only cover a portion of your damages from the accident, and it’s likely the extent that you need or are eligible to receive.
 A lawyer can make sure you do not overlook any recoverable damages, will calculate your total compensation, and help you collect money for:

-- Medical expenses, such as supplies, surgery, and medications
+- Medical care, such as supplies, surgery, and medications

 - Income lost, past and future